What is the gospel?

 Everyone knows it is wrong to worship false gods, whether they be the false god Mary of Roman Catholicism, the false god Allah of Muhammadism, or the millions of false gods of Hinduism and Mormonism because they are created in the image of God, and God is not an idolater (1 John 3:2-3).

 Everyone who stands before God to give an account will do so without excuse (Romans 1:18-23).
 No one will be able to claim innocence or ignorance of violating God’s law—whether in thought, word, or deed.
 Because God is good, because He is holy, because He is righteous and just, He must punish sin (Jeremiah 14:10; Hosea 9:9; Luke 13:1-5; John 8:24; Hebrews 9:27; Revelation 20:11-15).
-The punishment God has determined for sin, all sin, is eternity in Hell (Matthew 25:41-46; Revelation 21:8).
-It matters not whether a person believe this.
+The punishment God has determined for sin, all sin, is an eternity in Hell (Matthew 25:41-46; Revelation 21:8).
+It matters not whether a person believes this.
 What matters is that it is true.
 Truth is not determined by what one believes.
 God is truth, though every person is found to be a liar (Romans 3:4).

 Truth is that which comports to reality, as perceived by God.
 Truth is what conforms to the mind of God.
 Truth is whatever God says.
-And any attempt to live life apart from the reality of God is to live a life of chaos, absurdity, arrogant denial, and sin.
+And any attempt to live a life apart from the reality of God is to live a life of chaos, absurdity, arrogant denial, and sin.

 This same God—again, for there is only one God—who is angry with the wicked every day, whose wrath abides upon the ungodly, who will judge the world in righteousness, is the same God who is loving, merciful, gracious, and kind.
 And He showed His great love for mankind when He sent His Son to earth in the Person of Jesus Christ—fully God and fully Man, yet without sin (Philippians 2:5-11; 2 Corinthians 5:21).